COVID-19 Pandemic Donation Program - Shared Sick/Illness Time Pool

 - Maintain a balance of 14 days (112 hours) hours in their own sick bank

-- Not exceed the eligible donation per fiscal year
+- Not exceed the eligible donation of 250 hours per fiscal year

 - Acknowledge that donations are irrevocable and not tax-deductible as a charitable contribution